 Lifting the patient:

-Gently pull the patient to the edge of the bed;
+Smoothly pull the patient to the edge of the bed;

-To have a break;
+Take a break;

-Move backward to turn around to face the wheelchair:
+Move backward to face the gurney:

 The nurse holding the patient's legs takes wider steps;

-Move forward (to the wheelchair).
+Move forward (towards the gurney).

 Usage